seanbreckenridge/exobrain/post/how_i/watch_twitch/README.md

 For interacting with chat, I use [chatterino](https://chatterino.com/), which handles that part completely.

-At the core of it, streaming twitch streams all depends on [`youtube-dl`](https://github.com/ytdl-org/youtube-dl/), which handles grabbing the URLs to stream from. [`mpv`](https://mpv.io) has a good interop and can make calls out to `youtube-dl`.
+For streaming video, the core of it all depends on [`youtube-dl`](https://github.com/ytdl-org/youtube-dl/), which handles grabbing the URLs to stream from. [`mpv`](https://mpv.io) has a good interop and can make calls out to `youtube-dl`.
 So the easiest way to do this - with no configuration - would be to install `mpv` and `youtube-dl`, and then run:

 `mpv https://twitch.tv/<username>`